inmyth/mmm-java/README.md

 **Version History**

 > v.058
-- amount is changing by percentage too
+- amount should be changed by percentage too

 v.057
 - fixed percentage mode on counters.